Residencies in Rome's vibrant center or

 Historical Center Residencies

 Shared studios are provided in a mid 16th-century palace in the historical center of Rome, just blocks from the Capitoline hill and the Jewish quarter.
-Artists will have access to the studios 24 hours per day, 7 days per week.
-Internet and printing/scanning facilities are available.
+Artists will have access to the studios 24 hours a day, 7 days a week.
+Internet and is also available.

 There are individual work tables and shelving units.
 For ceramists, there are electric kilns and wheels plus a broad range of equipment and tools for working with clay including ceramic wheels, an extruder and a slab-roller.
 We will arrange for all the material which you require to be delivered to the studio and provide technical advice in glazing, firing, etc. The cost of the firings and materials will be deducted from the security deposit.